-7,300 residential units were delivered through NAMA funding between the start of 2014 and May 2018.
-Another 11,300 units are either under construction or have secured planning permission.
-In addition, sites with a delivery capacity of over 8,600 units are either in the planning system or will be within twelve months.
-Pre-planning and feasibility work is underway on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of over 17,000 units.
+Another 9,000 units are either under construction or have secured planning permission.
+In addition, sites with a delivery capacity of almost 7,300 units are either in the planning system or are expected to be within twelve months.
+NAMA is also funding pre-planning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of almost 14,700 units.